 Basic SQL Commands Every Programmer Should Know

-There are more basic SQL commands than the common CREATE
+There are more basic SQL commands than the common CREATE, UPDATE, and DELETE.

 Let’s take a brief look at 25 basic SQL commands that will be definitely useful for a programmer no matter what language they use.